kattanaluz/kattanaluz/README.md

-- 👋 Hi, I’m @kattanaluz.
+- 👋 Hi, I’m Kattana Luz and I am former Lawyer.
-- 👩🏻‍💻 I am studying and practicing to become a front-end developer.
+- 👩🏻‍💻 I am studying and practicing to become a Front-end Developer.
 Currently, I’m bootcamper of @SchoolOfCode.
-- 💡 I’m interested in cooking, art, travelling, tech, and coding.
+- 💡 I’m interested in tech and coding.
+Also, I love cooking, art, and travelling.
 - 📍 I’m currently living London/UK.
 - 📫 How to reach me kattanaluz@gmail.com.
 - 👇 Here is available further information about my activities on gitHub, programming languages I use to work with, and personal projects.